Access to specialist facilities

 Preliminary Courses

-Students must study at least 12 units (including English and Mathematics) at Preliminary level.
+Students must study at least 12 units (including English and Mathematics) in Year 11.
 Most subjects are worth two units, so most courses will consist of six subjects at this level.

 HSC Courses